-Eleven per cent of the responding CCPs indicated that they are considering or have considered the implementation of VM pass-through for at least part of their businesses.
+Eleven percent of the responding CCPs indicated that they are considering or have considered the implementation of VM pass-through for at least part of their businesses.

-Only one CCP provided a further assessment of the matter and noted that market infrastructure-related limitations would need to be addressed via further industry work, including the implementation of changes at CMs to modify their processes in order to address the complexity of time zone differences and multiple settlement currencies.
+Only one CCP provided a further assessment of the matter and noted that market infrastructurerelated limitations would need to be addressed via further industry work, including changes to CMs' processes in order to address the complexity of time zone differences and multiple settlement currencies.